oroinc/documentation/user_guide/workflow_management.rst

 .. note::

-    Edit form is similar to Create form, but all the previously defined values are already filled and can be changed.
+    The edit form is similar to Create form, but all the previously defined values are already filled and can be changed.

 From the :ref:`View page <user-guide-ui-components-view-pages>`:

 .. image:: ./img/workflows/wf_view_system.png

-You can deactivate or activate and clone, as well as delete the workflow and get to its Edit form with the corresponding action buttons in the top right corner of the page.
+You can deactivate, activate and clone, as well as delete the workflow and get to its Edit form with the corresponding action buttons in the top right corner of the page.